swax/NAISYS/docs/019-voice-agent.md

   thread.
 Phase 2: support group chats — subscribe to every participating agent's run log so the voice agent can narrate progress across all of them, not just the one target.
 Overlaps with retargeting (above) on the log-multiplexing side.
-- **Images into the voice context.** Phase 1 feeds the voice agent text-only run-log digests.
-Phase 2: inject image attachments seen in chat / run output as `input_image` items on `gpt-realtime` so the operator can ask "what's in that screenshot?" without dropping out of the call.
-Per-turn cost and the realtime model's image-token rates need to flow through `computeVoiceCost`.